For busy home cooks who are tired of wasting food

 Imagine this Sunday.

-You open Mollvelous Meals on your phone with a cup of coffee.
-You tap "Load this week's curated plan."
-Five dinners.
-Built around what's in season.
-Two under 30 minutes because you know Thursday is going to be brutal.
+You open Mollvelous Meals on your phone.
+Tap 'Load this week's curated plan.'
+Five dinners, built around what's in season.
+Two under 30 minutes because Thursday is going to be brutal.

-You tap "Shopping List."
-It doesn't look like any grocery list you've ever seen.
-The ground beef you're buying Monday is scheduled into two recipes before it can go bad.
-The fresh fish is planned for tonight — not sitting in the fridge until Thursday hoping you'll remember it.
-The mushrooms, the zucchini, the cilantro — every perishable is slotted into a meal before its clock runs out.
+The ground beef is scheduled into two recipes before it can go bad.
+The fresh fish is planned for tonight — not sitting in the fridge until Thursday.
+Every perishable is slotted into a meal before its clock runs out.

 Wednesday, 4:52 PM

-Remember that bunch of green onions you bought Sunday?
+That bunch of green onions from Sunday?
 You only needed half for Monday's stir-fry.
-A gentle nudge pops up: the rest are waiting in the fridge, and tonight's recipe uses them.
-Same with the bell peppers — they're on day 5, and here are two dinners that call for them right now.
+A gentle nudge: the rest are waiting in the fridge, and tonight's recipe uses them.

 Sunday night

 You open the fridge.
-It's empty.
-Not "there's a forgotten container of spinach hiding behind the milk" empty — actually empty.
+It's actually empty.
 Nothing was wasted.
 Nothing made you feel guilty.
-You ate well all week and you didn't order takeout once.
+You ate well all week and didn't order takeout once.

 Who built this